教學大綱 Syllabus

 • Students will be able to reflect on continuity and change in news practices and civic engagement.

-• Students will learn to debate the complex and contested nature of digital media ethics.
+• Students will learn to debate the complex and contested nature of digital media and AI ethics.

 • Students will learn to work in a team to produce digital news narratives.